matt-codesstuff/alisite/README.md

 This is a simple web application that allows a user to store, edit and view their recipes conveniently online.
 It uses the Python Django web-framework to create a CRUD (Create, Read, Update, Delete) back-end and uses HTML, CSS and Bootstrap to create a user-friendly, responsive front-end interface.

-## Hosted
-This site is hosted on https://aliskitchen-67f842b12558.herokuapp.com/
-    (Hosted on Heroku , connected to a seperate postgreSQL database)

 ## Features